31 Jan Princeton Review SAT Prep Course Review

 A: Of course you can!
 And you can retake the course as many times as you wish.
 However, you are only eligible for the refund on your first use.
 If you choose to repeat your course and you need updated prep books, there’s only a $25 fee.

-If you are still trying to decide if this course is for you, ask yourself some of these questions:
+If you are still trying to decide if Princeton Review’s course is for you, ask yourself some of these questions:

 - Do you want have an instructor available to answer your questions during your entire SAT prep course?
 This is the course for you.